AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Get Minimum Motor Vehicle Liability Insurance

-Liability coverage with the minimum limits required, detailed below, will cost the least amount of money with any car insurance company.
+Liability coverage with the minimum limits required will cost the least amount of money with any car insurance company.
+However, know that it can leave you financially vulnerable in the event of an accident.
+Usually, you can only purchase minimum liability-only coverage if your car is fully paid off.

 Raise Your Deductible